How To Delete Personal Information from Google

 What Does My Google Search Say About Me?

-digital profileAs your Google search results can affect who you’re friends with, who you date and where you work, Googling yourself is imperative.
+digital profileAs your Google search results can affect who you’re friends with, who you date, and where you work, Googling yourself is imperative.
 If you find compromising social media accounts, inappropriate pictures or personal information compromising your identity, then cleaning up this page is essential.

 Laws Surrounding Data Removal Requests

-Laws regarding data removal requests differ state to state, and there’s no federal right to opt-out of data collection or right of deletion.
+Laws regarding data removal requests differ from state to state, and there’s no federal right to opt-out of data collection or right of deletion.
 The right of deletion means that the user can request that businesses delete personal information about them posted online in certain conditions.
 Lawyer and Security.org Chief Editor, Gabe Turner, explains, “The United States…has failed to create a true individual right to privacy.
 Legally, there is no federal right to erasure as established by the GDPR…[instead], each state must legislate its own laws protecting the privacy of its citizens” He continues, “Interestingly, the protections extended through the Fourth Amendment regarding electronic tracking and privacy have yet to be stretched to include corporate aggregator overreach, consequently, while there are laws in some states establishing the right to protect some personal data, there is no absolute right to erasure under any federal or state law.”
 Currently, the following 13 states offer their residents the right of deletion:

 • Arizona